WestDRI/wgpages/content/bashFeatures.md

 command history, running unaliased versions of commands, handy use of bracket expansion, and a few other topics.

+## Intro

+We regularly teach bash in our summer/etc schools:

+- navigating files and directories; creating, moving and copying things
+- archives and compression
+- transferring files and directories to/from remote computers
+- wildcards, redirection, pipes, and aliases
+- loops and variables
+- scripts and functions
+- finding things with `grep` and `find`
+- text manipulation with `sed` and `awk`

+In previous webinars we've also taught 3rd-party command-line tools such as fuzzy finder `fzf`, Git terminal UI `lazygit`, syntax highlighter `bat`, a fast alternative to grep `ripgrep`, a really fast `find` alternative `fd`, and so no.

+Today we would like to focus on some useful built-in bash features that we rarely get to demo.

 ## First part (Alex)

 ### subshells with ()